Jakarta condemns incidents that killed three Indonesian UN peacekeepers in Lebanon

 The incident followed an earlier explosion at a UN base in the eastern sector near Adchit Al Qusayr, where another Indonesian peacekeeper was killed and a second peacekeeper critically wounded before being evacuated to a hospital in Beirut.

-The soldier, identified as Farizal Rhomadhon, 28, was killed by “indirect artillery fire in the vicinity”, the Foreign Ministry in Jakarta confirmed.
+Indonesia’s Foreign Ministry had earlier confirmed that one of its peacekeepers, Mr Farizal Rhomadhon, 28, was killed and three others injured while serving with UNIFIL.
+He was killed by “indirect artillery fire in the vicinity”, it said.
 His remains have been retrieved and are awaiting repatriation.

-Speaking on the sidelines of President Prabowo Subianto’s visit to Japan, Foreign Minister Sugiono said on March 30 that Indonesia condemned the incident and had instructed its embassy in Beirut to monitor the condition of the injured and prepare for the repatriation of the fallen soldier.
+Speaking on the sidelines of President Prabowo Subianto’s visit to Japan, Foreign Minister Sugiono said on March 30, referring to the earlier incident, that Indonesia condemned it and had instructed its embassy in Beirut to monitor the condition of the injured and prepare for the repatriation of the fallen soldier.

-He added that Indonesia’s representative to the United Nations in New York would meet senior UN officials overseeing peacekeeping operations to seek a full investigation into the incident and determine its cause.
+He added that Indonesia’s representative to the UN in New York would meet senior UN officials overseeing peacekeeping operations to seek a full probe into the incident and determine its cause.

-On March 30, Mr Sugiono said in a post on X that he had spoken with United Nations Secretary-General Antonio Guterres and Lebanon’s Foreign Minister Youssef Raggi following the incidents involving Indonesian UNIFIL peacekeepers.
+On March 30, Mr Sugiono said in a post on X that he had spoken with UN Secretary-General Antonio Guterres and Lebanese Foreign Minister Youssef Raggi following the incidents involving Indonesian UNIFIL peacekeepers.

-The incidents mark the most serious involving Indonesian troops in the mission since the latest conflict spilled over into Lebanon, and the first Indonesian fatalities linked to the latest escalation in the wider Middle East war.
+The incidents are the most serious involving Indonesian troops in the mission since the latest conflict spilt over into Lebanon, and involve the first Indonesian fatalities linked to the latest escalation in the wider Middle East war.

 Southern Lebanon has emerged as a new flashpoint since early March, with Israel and the Iran-backed Hezbollah movement exchanging cross-border fire after tensions escalated following strikes involving Iran.